Creating and Running a Phalcon Project

 Relational Database Example: MySQL

-Here’s how to connect to ServBay’s MySQL service using Phalcon’s database adapter and perform simple insert/query operations:
+Here’s how to connect Phalcon to ServBay’s MySQL and perform simple insert and query operations.

 migrations

-.Edit the migration file: Edit the generated file’s
+.Edit the migration file: Open the new migration and edit its

 morph